-We first provide evidence of causal links by studying two natural experiments the exogenous local shocks of the Japanese tsunami and the Covid-19-driven Wuhan lockdown.
+We first provide evidence of causal links by studying two natural experiments: the exogenous local shocks of the Japanese tsunami and the COVID-19-driven Wuhan lockdown.
 On March 11, 2011, a 9.1-magnitude earthquake took place 231 miles northeast of Tokyo.
-This earthquake was the largest earthquake ever to hit Japan and generated a tsunami with waves over 30 feet high that damaged several nuclear reactors in the area.
-Conservative estimates indicate nearly 20,000 deaths, 2,500 missing persons, and damage from the earthquake/tsunami/radioactivity of over \$300B as a result of this catastrophe.
-On January 23, 2020, China imposed a strict lockdown in Wuhan and other cities in Hubei in an effort to quarantine the outbreak of COVID-19.
-At the time of the Wuhan lockdown, there were very few diagnosed COVID cases outside of China.
-Both the tsunami and the lockdown are events which are initially entirely local/idiosyncratic in nature.
+This earthquake was the largest earthquake on record ever to hit Japan and generated a tsunami with waves over 30 feet high, which damaged several nuclear reactors in the area.
+Conservative estimates indicate nearly 20,000 deaths, 2500 missing persons, and damage from the earthguake/tsunami/radioactivity of over \$300 billion.
+On January 23, 2020, China imposed a strict lockdown in Wuhan and other cities in the Hubei province in an effort to quarantine the outbreak of COVID-19.
+At the time of the Wuhan lockdown, there were very few diagnosed COVID-19 cases outside of China.
+Both the Japanese tsunami and the lockdown in China are events that are initially entirely local/idiosyncratic in nature.
 We exploit this fact to identify the way country-level shocks propagate.

-In particular, we study the weeks and days surrounding these two local events, linking SCDS returns to export-based measures of country exposures.
-We first note that the SCDS spread of both countries increased significantly on the event day, with Japan's spread increasing from 75 to 125 basis points and China's spread increasing from 33 to nearly 40 basis points.
+In particular, we study the weeks and days surrounding these two local events, linking SCDS returns to exportbased measures of country exposures.
+We first note that the SCDS spread of both countries increased significantly on the event day, with Japan's spread increasing from 75 to 125 bps and China's spread increasing from 33 to nearly 40 bps.
 We then exploit the variation in each country's exports to the shocked country (i.e., Japan or China) as a fraction of its total exports in the prior year.
-Our results show that information flows from both China and Japan to their upstream countries.
-In particular, the consequences of the local shock can be seen in the crosssection of SCDS returns with both a contemporaneous and a lagged response.
+Our results show that information flows from both Japan and China to their upstream countries.
+In particular, the consequences of the local shock can be seen in the cross-section of SCDS returns with both a contemporaneous and a lagged response.
 Thus, we provide clear evidence that country-level shocks propagate through the trade network, in contrast to the alternative view that countries comove only because of common exposures to aggregate shocks.

-We then turn to a broader study of information flows in these markets, exploiting lead-lag return predictability.
+We next turn to a broader study of information flows in these markets, exploiting lead-lag return predictability.
 Specifically, we construct a time-varying matrix, Trade, where each row corresponds to an exporting country and each column corresponds to an importing country.
 Therefore, each cell contains the fraction of total export accounted for by the importing country.
-For each country in our sample and in every month, we then calculate the export-weighted average SCDS return of the countries it exports to, namely $Trade{t-1} \times r_t^{CDS}$ where $r_t^{CDS}$ is the vector of SCDS returns for the countries we study.
+For each country in our sample and in every month, we then calculate the export-weighted average SCDS return of the countries it exports to, namely $Trade{t-1} \times r_t^{CDS}$ , where $r_t^{CDS}$ is the vector of SCDS returns for the countries we study.
 Thus, our method exploits the time-varying import/export linkages that characterize the international trade network in conjunction with SCDS returns to identify the way in which country-specific information propagates through the global economy.

-With this measure, dubbed ExpRet, in each month, we sort countries based on their ExpRet signal and examine the subsequent abnormal returns on their own SCDS.
-We find that our measure of ExpRet has an economically and statistically significant effect on the cross section of SCDS returns, a fact that is robust to a variety of controls for systematic risk in the SCDS market.
-For example, the top 20% of countries sorted by ExpRet outperform the bottom 20% by 47 basis points per month with an associated tstatistic of 3.69, implying an annualized Sharpe Ratio of 1.1.
+With this measure, dubbed ExpRet, for each month, we sort countries based on their ExpRet signal and examine the subsequent abnormal returns on their own SCDS.
+We find that our measure of ExpRet has an economically and statistically significant effect on the cross-section of SCDS returns, a fact that is robust to a variety of controls for systematic risk in the SCDS market.
+For example, the top 20% of countries sorted by ExpRet outperform the bottom 20% by 47 bps per month with an associated t-statistic of 3.69, implying an annualized Sharpe ratio of 1.1.